GP-PowerpuffGirls/StoryAlive/README.md

 ### Security

 `JwtAuthFilter` sits in front of every non-`/auth/**` endpoint.
-Access tokens live for 2 hours; refresh tokens for 30 days.
+Access tokens live for 30 minutes; refresh tokens for 30 days.
 Tokens are validated by type claim to prevent refresh tokens being used as access tokens.

 ### Data Models